The CUInsight Experience podcast: Podcasting gear

-Over the past year I’ve talked to a lot of people about podcasting since starting The CUInsight Experience podcast.
+Over the past year and a half I’ve talked to a lot of people about podcasting since starting The CUInsight Experience podcast.
 A couple questions I get asked most often are what hacks do I have for starting a podcast and what equipment do I use.

 To answer the first question I’ll take from Nike and say “Just do it.”
 Come up with the format of your show and commit to a minimum number of episodes and put it out in the world.
 When I started I committed to ten.
 I recorded the first two before the first was released and the next two before the second went live.
 I had my first ten guests lined up before I released the first episode.
 There was no going back.

 As for the gear I would advise to keep it simple.
-I have a set up to record in-person and one to record remote over Skype.
+I have a set up to record in-person and one to record remote over Zoom, Skype or SquadCast.
 I have listed the equipment and software I use below.
 As you can see, you can be up and running for under a thousand dollars.
-If you’re recording over Skype or not doing an interview style show you can be up and running for under a couple hundred bucks.
+If you’re recording over Zoom/Skype/SquadCast or not doing an interview style show you can be up and running for under a couple hundred bucks.

 Zoom H6 Six-track Portable Recorder – This recorder fits in my backpack and gets the job done.
 First thing to remember is to bring batteries (and have back up batteries).
 Nothing kills an interview faster than running out of batteries.
 I use the H6 with the mics listed below.
 The only other thing is a cheap pair of earbuds to check the sound.
 (I also use the Zoom H6 to record the intros and sponsor reads for the podcast.)

 Shure SM58-LC Cardioid Vocal Microphone – I bought two of these purely based on the recommendation of Tim Ferriss of the Tim Ferriss Show.
 If they’re good enough for a podcast with hundreds of millions of downloads, they’re good enough for me.
 They are just old school stage mics that also fit nice in the backpack.
 You’ll notice a theme, I like to travel light.